Course - Physics - TFY4115

 Learning methods and activities

 Lectures, problem solving exercises, and laboratory exercises.
 All lab exercises and 2/3 of the problem solving exercises must be approved before admission to the final exam.
+Expected work load in the course is 225 hours.

 - Laboratory exercises